pdfernhout/High-Performance-Organizations-Reading-List/README.md

 * Silicon Valley has a high proportion of kids with autism because many of their parents are undiagnosed “aspies” themselves.
 * People on the autism spectrum are often highly intelligent and focused.
 * The tech industry attracts many workers on the autism spectrum, whether diagnosed or not.
-* Be aware of requirements for accoodation required from the Americans with Disabilities Act.
+* Be aware of requirements for accommodation required from the Americans with Disabilities Act.
 * Give employees private work spaces.
 * Use technology to ease communication.
 * Be direct in your instructions.